Consonant Cluster Reduction: Examples, Word Lists, and Activities

 Consonant Cluster Reduction becomes a concern when it significantly impacts intelligibility and communication.
 While occasional reduction is normal, excessive or inconsistent reduction might lead to misunderstandings and hinder effective communication.
 If you have concerns, please see a speech and language pathologist to have your child assessed.

-What is Consonant Cluster Reduction speech therapy activities?
+What is Consonant Cluster Reduction Speech Therapy ?

 Pronouncing consonant clusters accurately may require adopting specific strategies.
-A qualified and trained speech and language pathologist will be best positioned to guide you and your child through the rights steps.
+A qualified and trained speech and language pathologist (SLP) will be best positioned to guide you and your child through the right steps for consonant cluster reduction speech therapy.

-Here are key strategies used by speech and language pathologists in clinic that will your child with cluster reduction disorder:
+Here are common consonant reduction speech therapy strategies used by SLPs in clinic that could help your child :

 1. Individual Sound Production: breaking down the cluster into its individual sounds and pronounce them separately.
 By breaking down the cluster into its component sounds and practising them separately, learners can gradually build up to pronouncing the full cluster accurately.